vian/electron-navigation/README.md

 ### History
 ---
+* 1.4.2
+    * `CHANGE` - renamed the preview files to be more clear on what they are.
+    * `CHANGE` - replaced the live preview with one that shows a local file example.
 * 1.4.1
     * `FIX` - had the incorrect startup script in **package.json**.
     * `CHANGE` - clarified where you can find more examples in the **README.md**.